dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 One possibility to run the dafny files as part of a `csproj` project is this one
 - create a dotnet project file with the command `dotnet new console`
 - delete the `Program.cs` file
-- build the dafny program: `dafny build A.dfy B.dfy`
+- build the dafny program: `dafny build A.dfy`
 - run the built program `dotnet A.dll`

 The last two steps can be combined: